Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 THOMAS SCOTT DEAN, AIA (1924-2002)

 Dean served in WWII in the Army from 1942-1943.
 He earned a BS at North Texas State University in 1947 and a MS there in 1949; did postgrad work at MIT 1948-1949; and got a PhD from the University of Texas in 1963.
 He had his own design firm for his entire career, working from Dallas TX, Austin TX, and Lawrence KS.
 He taught at Oklahoma State University Stillwater, 1964-1976; and at the University of Kansas Lawrence 1976-1993, where he was architectural engineering chair 1989-1993, later named Professor Emeritus.
 He is the author of How to Solarize Your House.
+He worked on construction techniques for the moon using helium balloons to offset 5/6 of human weight.
+Occasionally, he was referred to as Dr. Dean.

 1954 - The Freeman House, 10247 Rosser, Dallas TX.
 Sold to Lori Swalm.